Pipetto-crypto/Chroot-Docs/README.md

 2. Use a lightweight Desktop Environment like lxqt: sudo apt install lxqt

 3. Run wine with winedesktop ( win32 taskset -c 4-7 box86 wine explorer /desktop=shell,1920x1080 explorer.exe . for wine32)

+4.Debian "works" better for this compared to Ubuntu

+5. If you can, try to use Termux-x11 since it will offer you the smoothest experience

+6. If you can't get a chroot for various reasons, you can fall back to using a proot.
+I recommend proot-distro package in termux.